urbanjost/M_orderpack/README.md

 ## Description

-This repository is a derivative of ORDERPACK 2.0 from Michel Olagnon that
+This repository is a derivative of ORDERPACK 2.0 from Michel Olagnon that additionally

  - supports CHARACTER variables as well as numeric variables on many (but not all) of the procedures.